 7. What is to be Done?

-"At a time when Canadians are facing the most serious economic and social crisis since the Second World War, Peter MacKinnon’s thoughtful reflections on the importance of citizenship to our democratic survival makes for essential reading for all Canadians."The Right Honourable Beverley McLachlin, former Chief Justice of Canada
+"At a time when Canadians are facing the most serious economic and social crisis since the Second World War, Peter MacKinnon’s thoughtful reflections on the importance of citizenship to our democratic survival make for essential reading for all Canadians."The Right Honourable Beverley McLachlin, former Chief Justice of Canada

 "Canada in Question engages with a range of interesting questions in Canadian public policy in a distinctive manner.
 This sort of accessible, principled discussion is a tremendously valuable addition to public discourse."Dwight Newman, Canada Research Chair in Indigenous Rights in Constitutional and International Law, University of Saskatchewan